Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Mental Preparation:

 Mental resilience is crucial.
-Be prepared for challenging terrain, varying weather conditions, and the physical demands of the Inca Trail trek.
+Be prepared for challenging terrain, variable weather, and the physical demands of the Inca Trail trek.

 Follow trekking etiquette: